thetrueoneshots/CubeMegaMod/README.md

   - Fishing job: Having a fishing pole and getting a chance of chatching a magikarp.
 Uhhh I mean fishes!
   - Blacksmithing job: Crafting weapons gives you xp and you get better more famous idk whatever.
   - Adventurer job: Just the normal stuff, killing and quests give you adventurer xp.
+### 21. Ultimate progression
+  - Combining megamod region lock updates with cubegression and betterprogression enemy scaling
+### 22. All artifact bug fixing
+  - Fixes all stats that artifacts are supposed to give
+### 23. Weapon deconstruction
+  - Allowing gear to be deconstructed into resources, like: wood, iron, gold, emerals and more based on their rarity, material and gear type.

 ## Final words
 Special thanks **Chris** for his work for the modding community. **TheBagel3(Youtube, Discord, Twitch)** is the one to build on for support, ideas and enthousiasm.
 He makes awesome videos about the mods, is a nice person and lots of love for him ❤️.
 Also thanks **Timothy(GrayShadoz - Youtube)**, **Raxiti(Reddit)**, **kuba.dlouhej(Discord)** for testing and giving feedback on the mod.